 The undersigned hereby certify that the student named herein has transferred to his/her present school of enrollment without inducement or recruitment or to seek an athletic advantage.
 The parents/guardians also agree to the submission to the NJSIAA of any pertinent records, including transcripts, maintained by the schools.
-Refusal to sign the Transfer Form may not be based upon nonpayment of fees, failure to return school property and the like.
-The Transfer Form is necessary for students who are residing with their parents who have moved to the United States or who have moved from one public secondary school district to another public secondary school district.
+Refusal to sign the Transfer Form may not be based upon nonpayment of fees, failure to return school property and the like. <a href="The Transfer Form is necessary for students who are residing with their parents who have moved to the United States or who have moved from one secondary school district to another secondary school district.

-Step 1 - TO BE COMPLETED BY PRESENT SCHOOL AND FORWARDED TO PRE VIOUS SCHO
+Step 1 - TO BE COMPLETED BY PRESENT SCHOOL AND FORWARDED TO PRE VIOUS SCHOOL:

 Student's Name D.O.B

-School
+Name of Present School City

-Date of Enrollmen nt at Present School (If enrollment occurs after the beginning of the sc hool year, Mo onth, Day, Year, Student first
+Date of Enrollme nt at Present School (If enrollment occurs after the beginning of the sc hool year, Month, Day, Year, Student first

 attended class)

-Signature of Prince cipal indicates above student has met all NJSIAA eligibility requiremen ts as provide d for in the Bylaws, Article V.
+Signature of Prin cipal indicates above student has met all NJSIAA eligibility requiremer nts as provided for in the Bylaws, Article V.

 NO STAMPED S IGNATURES ACCEPTED!

-Principal's Signat ure Date
+Principal's Signat ture Date

-Athletic Director's Signature Date
+Athletic Director's s Signature Date

-Student's Signatu ire Date
+Student's Signatu ure Date

 Parent/Guardian Signature Date

-Parent/Guardian Residence Date
+Parent/Guardian Present Address Date

-Step 2 - TO BE (COMPLETED BY PREVIOUS SCHOOL IMMEDIATELY AND RETUR NED TO PRI ESENT SCHOOL:
+Step 2 - TO BE COMPLETED BY PREVIOUS SCHOOL IMMEDIATELY AND RETURN RNED TO PRESENT SCHOOL:

-s School
+· s School

-ral Student First Entered Ninth Grade/School
+/al Student First Entered Ninth Grade/School

-Date of William aiStudent i iist Entered Winth Grade/School Date
+Previous Address

-A. List all sports in which the student was awarded a VARSITY letter in a sports season n during the c calendar year prior to the transfer:
+1 in which the student participated on a varsity level in a sports season 2 3

-1 2 3

-Student is ineligib ole for thirty (30) calendar days from the start of the Present School's r egular schedı ule for each sport listed above.

-B. Has the stude nt participated in a 9-12 program while in the 6, 7, 8 th grade?
+B. Has the stude ent participated in a 9-12 program while in the 6, 7, 8 th grade?
 Yes No (See Bylaws, Article V, Sec.
 4.I)

-ATTENTION: If the student is from a high school in a foreign country which does n with whom the student is domiciled must attach a summary of the sp school community and/or national team/program for participants 14 y evaluated in "non-school" play to determine varsity status. orts in which the student participated in a non-
+ATTENTION: If the student is from a high school in a foreign country which does now with whom the student is domiciled must attach a summary of the spacehool community and/or national team/program for participants 14 evaluated in "non-school" play to determine varsity status. ports in which the student participated in a non-

-Check box if there e is evidence that the student transferred for athletic advantage
+Check box if ther e is evidence that the student transferred for athletic advantage

-Check box if there e is evidence that the student was recruited
+Check box if there is evidence that the student was recruited

-If either of the abo ove boxes is checked, do not sign below and please state reason(s).
+If either of the ab ove boxes is checked, do not sign below and please state reason(s).

-Principal's Signat ure Date
+Principal's Signat ture Date

-Athletic Director's Signature Date
+Athletic Director's s Signature Date

 If unsigned, pleas se state reason(s):

-(Attach additional information if necessar y)
+(Attach additional information if necessa